Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 These remarks are supported by those of Asma

-“When they see a girl with a board, they think, ‘She’s not going to take it’ […] I’ve learned to hold my own in the peak[10].
+"When they see a girl with a board, they think, 'She's not going to take it' […] I've learned to make my own space in the peak[10].
 You have to assert yourself, show that you’re there!
 But now they know—when I get going, they’d better not try to keep up with me (laughs).”

 “Do you know what ‘Asma’ means in Arabic?
 It means ‘princess’ (laughs).
 So they used to call me the Princess of Kébir.
 Kébir is a really dangerous neighborhood in Rabat.”